Orlando’s Mills 50 District

 Learn more: Orlando Comic Book & Hobby Shops

-Finally, we’d be remiss if we didn’t point out that Mills 50 offers a huge collection of spas and salons, including The Salt Room, The Barefoot Spa, J. Bauman Salon, Eclips Salon & Spa and many others.
-Pop into any of these venues for a relaxing treatment that will leave you feeling rejuvenated and ready to explore more of this hip Orlando district!
+Finally, we’d be remiss if we didn’t point out that Mills 50 and the adjacent Ivanhoe Village Main Street district offer a huge collection of spas and salons.
+Pop into any of these venues for a relaxing treatment that will leave you feeling rejuvenated and ready to explore more of this hip district the next time you’re in Orlando!